dswann101164/azure-noob-blog/posts/starter-kit.md

 ---

-# 🚀 What’s Coming Next
+# 🚀 What's Coming Next

 This is version **1.0** of the Starter Kit.
 Upcoming enhancements include: